springrain/zorm/README.md

 	return "id"
 }

-// GetDefaultValueMap Gets the default value Map for the column for the Insert and Update Struct objects.
-The key that returns map is a lowercase column name, value is the default value, and value can be nil
+// GetDefaultValueMap Gets the default value Map of the column for the Insert and Update Struct objects, the default value is not valid for UpdateNotZeroValue.
+The key returned to map is the lowercase column name, value is the default value, and value can be nil.
 //func (entity *EntityStruct) GetDefaultValueMap() map[string]interface{} {
 //	return map[string]interface{}{"username": "zorm","active":nil}
 //}